vackosar/vackosar.github.io/_posts/2020-11-29-Lamda-Networks-Transform-Self-Attention.md

 It however suffers from time-space complexity of sequence size squared and [Relu-Performer](/ml/Performers-FAVOR+-Faster-Transformer-Attention) variant could overtake it future.

 The majority of model's performance comes from translation-invariant positional embeddings.
-The positional embeddings are trained, but don't depend on the inputs.
+The positional embeddings are trained, but don't depend on the inputs (static).
-The embeddings are used as a key matrix in a self-attention variant without softmax function.
+The embeddings are used similarly to a key matrix in a self-attention, but without any softmax function.

 ## Comparison with Self-Attention and Performer Attention